Skip to main content

 • Your Personal Adviser or Tutor in your academic school can advise you about the academic options are available to you.
 There is a Student Support Officer in most academic schools and they are usually your first point of contact for this type of issue.
 They can advise on the academic implications and options for your course.

-• The QM Disability and Dyslexia Service can offer you advice on the support available to you if you have long-term ill health, a disability, a mental health condition, or a specific learning disability.
+• The QM Disability and Dyslexia Service can offer you advice on the support available to you if you have long-term ill health, a disability, a mental health condition, or a specific learning difference.

 • Contact Queen Mary Careers and Enterprise to find out about other courses or career options.